 The Missouri Youth Institute is a life-changing experience at the University of Missouri where high school students engage with local leaders and experts on critical global challenges, participate in hands-on activities, and explore exciting ways to make a difference in Missouri and around the world.

-The Missouri Youth Institute is hosted by the University of Missouri with the generous support of the College of Agriculture, Food and Natural Resources (CAFNR), Missouri 4-H, Missouri FFA, and The Brady and Anne Deaton Institute for Leadership in International Development.
+The Missouri Youth Institute is hosted by the University of Missouri with the generous support of the College of Agriculture, Food and Natural Resources (CAFNR), USDA Agricultural Research Service (ARS), Missouri 4-H, and the Missouri FFA.

 Students who participate in the Missouri Youth Institute earn recognition as a Borlaug Scholar and qualify for internships and further opportunities.